 At this, Goda tilted her head.
 A smirk came over her face.
 “Is that right?”

-Kanna crossed her arms, refusing to take another step, though Goda hadn’t yet tried to pull her along again.
+Kanna crossed her arms, refusing to take another step, though Goda hadn’t yet tried to force her.
 “That’s right.
 I could have easily escaped and I chose not to—not because of you, but because of my own reasons.”
 Kanna found that her mouth was suddenly coming up with justifications for what she had done.
 When she had been speeding down the track, away from Goda, her reasons had seemed perfectly valid, but with some distance between her and that moment, it suddenly felt too humiliating to admit that she had leapt from a moving train car simply to be with Goda.
 “I spared your life this time,” she continued, “but I could easily take the cuff off at any moment.
 Your life is in my hands.
 If anything, doesn’t that make you the slave now?”

 Goda stared at her in silence for a long moment, her eyes intense, her expression overcome with surprise.

 “Do you want me to prove it to you?”
 Kanna cried, her tone becoming so hysterical that even she herself nearly broke out into a laugh once she heard it echoing back.
-She didn’t know why she was saying what she was saying; she couldn’t stop herself, but for once it was like she was watching herself think and say these things, instead of being the one who said them.
+She didn’t know why she was saying what she was saying; she couldn’t stop herself, but for once it was like she was watching herself say these things, instead of being the one who said them.

 Kanna stopped.